 Considering the massive stock take I’ve just run through I feel like my feet have got away pretty well with things.
 They’ve changed a lot since pregnancy and my heels are showing the signs from extra weight, but nothing that a good pamper won’t improve.

-So there’s my rundown of what I’ve identified in myself as needing attention.
+So there’s my rundown of what I want to include in my glow up; what I’ve identified in myself as needing attention.
 I hope it’s a balanced, holistic view of what’s going on with me physically and emotionally.
 There’s more that I kind of want to bring into the mix: new experiences, personal development, and improving my environment.
 But first things first.
 I know none of these things will happen overnight but that’s ok.

 Wish me luck!